parthiban-selvaraj/pop-chain/README.md

 <p> Added transaction object with basic validations </p>
 <p> Added sign and verify transaction features </p>
 <p> Can user update a transaction and add or update it in trnsaction pool </p>
+<p> Added API endpoints for POST and GET transactions with braodcast feature </p>